Apps¶

 or

-sudo journalctl -o cat -fu cloudplow.service
+sudo journalctl -o cat -fu saltbox_managed_cloudplow.service

 Sometimes, debug-level logging can be useful.
 To enable this, make this change in the service file and restart the service.

-In this file: /etc/systemd/system/cloudplow.service
+In this file: /etc/systemd/system/saltbox_managed_cloudplow.service

 , change the log level to "DEBUG":